Hindko: Literature

-The Gandhara Hindko Board is a leading organisation that has been active in the preservation and promotion of the Hindko and culture since 1993.
-The board was launched in Peshawar in year 1993 to preserve and promote Hindko —the second most spoken of the Khyber Pakhtunkhwa Province of Pakistan.
-It brings out four regular publications— Hindkowan, The Gandhara Voice, " Sarkhail" and "Tarey" and a number of occasional publications.
-Late professor Zahoor Ahmad Awan of Peshawar city, the author of 61 books and publications, was the founding-chairman of the board.
-Now the board is headed by Ejaz Ahmad Qureshi.
+The Gandhara Hindko Board is an organisation that has been active for the preservation and promotion of the Hindko and culture since 1993.
+The board was launched in Peshawar in year 1993.
+It brings out four regular publications — Hindkowan, The Gandhara Voice, Sarkhail and Tarey, and a number of occasional publications.
+Late professor Zahoor Ahmad Awan of Peshawar city, the author of sixty-one books and publications, was the founding-chairman of the board.
+Presently the board is headed by Ejaz Ahmad Qureshi.
 The board has published first Hindko dictionary and several other books on a variety of topics.
 With head office in Peshawar, the organisation has regional offices in other cities of the province where Hindko is spoken and understood.

 In 2003 the Gandhara Hindko Board published first a Hindko dictionary which was compiled by a prominent linguists from Abbottabad, Sultan Sakoon.
 The board published a second more comprehensive Hindko dictionary in 2007 prepared by Elahi Bakhsh Awan of the University of London.
-He is the author of Sarzamin e Hindko, and Hindko Sautiyat.
+He is the author of Sarzamin-e-Hindko (lit.
+'Hindko land'), and Hindko Sautiyat (lit.
+'Hindko phonology').
 His three booklets on Hindko phonology were published by the University of Peshawar in the late 1970s.

-The Idara-e-Faroghe Hindko based in Peshawar is another body that is promoting Hindko.
-Riffat Akbar Swati and Aurangzeb Ghaznavi are main people of this organisation.
-The Idara has published the first Hindko translation of the Quran by Haider Zaman Haider and the first Ph.D. thesis on Hindko by E.B.A.
+The Idara-e-Farogh-e Hindko based in Peshawar is another body for promoting Hindko.
+Riffat Akbar Swati and Aurangzeb Ghaznavi are key people of the organisation.
+The organisation has published the first Hindko translation of the Quran by Haider Zaman Haider and the first Ph.D. thesis on Hindko by E.B.A.
 Awan.
 A monthly magazine Faroogh is also published regularly from Peshawar under supervision of Aurangzeb Ghaznavi.
-In Karachi Syed Mehboob is working for the promotion of Hindko.
-His articles are frequently published in Farogh monthly.
+In Karachi, Syed Mehboob has published articles in Farogh monthly.
 He is organiser of Hindko Falahi Forum.

-Many organisations like Bazm-e-Ilm-o-Fun Abbottabad and Halqa-e-Yaraan Shinkyari promote Hindko and literature.
-Asif Saqib, Sufi Abdur Rasheed, Fazal-e-Akbar Kamal, Sharif Hussain Shah, Muhammad Farid, Yahya Khalid, Nazir Kasalvi, and Muhammad Hanif have contributed a lot in this regard.
-Sultan Sakoon has written the First Hindko dictionary that has been published by Gandhara Hindko Board.
-Sultan Sakoon stands out for his literary contribution as he is a prolific writer and his books including those on Hindko proverbs and Hindko riddles have been published.
+Several organisations are active in Hazara, like Bazm-e-Ilm-o-Fun, Abbottabad and Halqa-e-Yaraan, Shinkyari to promote Hindko and literature, with Asif Saqib, Sufi Abdur Rasheed, Fazal-e-Akbar Kamal, Sharif Hussain Shah, Muhammad Farid, Yahya Khalid, Nazir Kasalvi, and Muhammad Hanif contributing in this regard.
+Sultan Sakoon has published books including those on Hindko proverbs and Hindko riddles.